Regional Impact Grants: Norwich Youth

 Funding uses: Education / Outreach, Applied Project / Program

 Location of residency: Preferred: New London County, Connecticut Other eligible locations: United StatesView website Save Need help writing this grant?

-- Expand quality early childhood education and intervention supports
+- enhance quality early childhood education and intervention services;

-- Support mentoring programs that encourage relationships between youth & caring adults
+- support mentoring programs that encourage relationships between youth and caring adults;

 You can learn more about this opportunity by visiting the funder's website.

 - Applicants generally must be 501(c)(3) charitable organizations, schools, municipal or governmental agencies, or partner with a nonprofit fiscal agent.

 - Preference is given to programs that: